{{flagHref}}

 Indium the Element

 Indium is a post-transition metal with the symbol In and atomic number 49.
 It holds a unique place in the periodic table.
 Discovered in 1863 by Ferdinand Reich and Hieronymous Theodor Richter, indium is a relatively rare element in the Earth's crust.
-It is predominantly extracted during the processing of zinc ores; most of the world supply comes from this method.
+It is mostly extracted during the processing of zinc ores; most of the world supply comes from this method.

 Chemical Properties Description

 Indium has a common oxidation state of +3 and forms indium oxide, In₂O₃, and indium chloride, InCl₃, which are critical in semiconductor and catalytic applications.
-Sometimes indium can also have an oxidation state of +1, providing the element versatility in chemical reactions and compound formation.
+Sometimes indium can also have an oxidation state of +1, giving the element versatility in chemical reactions and compound formation.

 Physical Properties